tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development_c4.rst

 4.2 Limbs and body types (briefly)
 ----------------------------------
 Body types, like "humanoid", "insect", "quadruped", are defined in the BODY_D.
-This daemon is best administered through the `admtool <../command/admtool.html>`_.
+This daemon is best administered through the :doc:`admtool <../command/admtool>`.
 By this time, you should have tried out the tool, before.

 **Exercise 1**